mkjanke/ESP32-C3-Fanspeed/README.md

 Publishes temperature and fan data to BlueTooth LE and HTML page.

-Allows limited control of fan parameters via BLE
+Allows limited control of fan parameters via BLE.

 Inspiration and sample code from Everlanders: